afoley587/grpc-with-python/README.md

 3. An option to request all messages from the server

 To save on reading time, we aren't going to go over adding arguments to a command line interface in python, we will focus more on the actual gRPC portions of the code.
+However, it is good to know that the client supports three arguments:
+* `--chat` to send chat messages
+* `--get-stats` to get stats from the server
+* `--read-messages` to read all messages from the server

 Let's first take a look at our entrypoint (`main`) and then dissect each method: